CenterForSpatialResearch/mapping_for_the_urban_humanities/Resources/DownloadingQGIS.md

 ## Downloading QGIS

 We will be using QGIS 2.18 (Las Palmas) which is the most recent Long Term Release of the program.
 Please download this version of the program.
+For various reasons that can be explained in class, we do *not* want to use the most recent version of QGIS (3.0.2).

 ### Instructions for PC Users
 PC users can download QGIS here and follow the instructions provided by the installer: